'Blue Exorcist' Season 3 Will Have Rin Fighting The Illuminati And An ExWire Traitor

 Blue Exorcist Season 3 Release Date

-At the time of this article’s publishing, the Blue Exorcist Season 3 release date is not known nor are there any reliable rumors or comments from Kazue Kato or A-1 Pictures.
+At the time of this article’s publishing, the Blue Exorcist Season 3 release date is not known, nor are there any reliable rumors or comments from Kazue Kato or A-1 Pictures.
 This article will be updated when the Ao no Exorcist Season 3 release date is officially confirmed by a reliable source.

 However, it is reasonable to speculate that a full anime season could be planned for 2018, with another 12 episodes covering the manga source material discussed above.
-The Kraken story arc was only three chapters nestled in at the ending of Volume 9 (the same volume which finished the Kyoto arc).
-The first anime season covered only the first four volumes of the manga and the True Cross Academy Festival and Illuminati saga was volumes 10 through 15.
+The Kraken story arc was only three chapters nestled in at the ending of volume 9 (the same volume which finished the Kyoto arc).
+The first anime season covered only the first four volumes of the manga, and the True Cross Academy Festival and Illuminati saga was volumes 10 through 15.

 The author has drawn up enough content to cover even Blue Exorcist Season 4, which should focus on exorcist exams and events which take place in the Japanese city of Aomori.
-The latest, incomplete story saga is focused on an investigation of the Blue Night and Blue Exorcist Volume 19 is scheduled to be released on April 4, 2017.
-It will be interesting to see where Kazue plans on taking Rin on his next adventure!
+The latest, incomplete story saga is focused on an investigation of the Blue Night and Blue Exorcist volume 19 is scheduled to be released on April 4, 2017.
+It will be interesting to see where Kazue plans on taking Rin on his next adventure.

-‘Blue Exorcist’ Season 3 Release Date – Ao no Exorcist: Illuminati Saga Spoilers
+‘Blue Exorcist’ Season 3 Release Date – Ao No Exorcist: Illuminati Saga Spoilers

 -